 ■ analyse and interpret research results based on the literature investigation;

 ■ summarise the research information in a clear and properly structured review in the form of a written report;

 ■ perform a critical analysis of the potential of this field for future research;

-■ give a brief presentation in front of their peers and academic members of staff on the literature review carried out.
+■ give a brief presentation to academic members of staff on the literature review carried out.